ajstamm/shepherds-crook/Resume.md

 ### GAT

-* converted R script to comprehensive R package
+* converted R script to comprehensive R package (citation)
 * updated and debugged code and added extensive functionality
 * wrote several documents (count/name vignettes) and created animations of how GAT works
 * presented two tutorials to BEOE and CDC